Kent and Surrey Cyclo-cross Ride

-The North Downs of Kent have plenty to offer for a cyclo-cross rider, our twenty four mile loop takes in some serious climbs too.
+The North Downs of Surrey and Kent have plenty to offer for a cyclo-cross rider, our twenty four mile loop takes in some serious climbs too.

 Skirting the edge of the chalky hills of south-east England, the ride begins West Wickham and travels south past Biggin Hill, a still operational airport which was used by the RAF during the war.